u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

       ],
    },

-Feel free to reuse the variables from your Bootstrap file and the ones used by Odoo in your :file:`theme.scss` file.
+Feel free to reuse the variables from your Bootstrap file and the ones used by Thrive Bureau ERP in your :file:`theme.scss` file.

 .. example::